We Can't Wait 6 Weeks: Rehab Early Postpartum Series

 Design client-centered treatment plans that support participation in ADLs, caregiving tasks, and daily life demands during early postpartum recovery

-We Can't Wait 6 Weeks: Rehab Early Postpartum
+Training 2 – We Can't Wait 6 Weeks: Early Rehab After 3rd & 4th Degree Tears

-This training is designed for clinicians who are responsible not only for patient care, but also for shaping how postpartum rehabilitation is delivered within their organizations.
+These trainings were designed for clinicians who are responsible not only for patient care, but also for shaping how soon postpartum rehabilitation is delivered within their organizations.
 Participants gain a practical framework they can use to standardize early postpartum OT and PT services, reduce variation in care, and support safer, more consistent clinical decision-making during the first six weeks after birth.

 Clinical leaders will leave with tools to justify early intervention, align rehabilitation services with medical teams, and guide staff in delivering occupation- and function-based care across hospital, home, outpatient, and virtual settings.
 The week-by-week roadmap supports program development, onboarding, and mentorship of newer clinicians while reinforcing best practices in patient safety, documentation, and interdisciplinary collaboration.